ValgulNecron/kasuki/readme.md

     - [ ] Take [https://anilist.co/forum/thread/64835](https://anilist.co/forum/thread/64835) idea of generating image
       with
       seiyuu and va role.
-    - [ ] Bind anilist account to discord for /user and /search user.
+    - [X] Bind anilist account to discord for /user and /search user. - Added register command and edited user command.
     - [ ] Send anime release to a channel.
     - [ ] Try to do the same for manga with [https://www.mangaupdates.com/series.html?id=70263](https://www.mangaupdates.com/series.html?id=70263) (for